 Edge data centers provide compute and storage resources at the periphery of a network, enhancing the performance, operating cost, and security of applications and services in the market.
 These facilities enable the development of new low-latency applications that cannot afford to send all their data back to centralized, regional, or cloud data centers.
 Edge data centers ensure that computing resources are located close to end users, processing data in real-time.

-Edge data centers are smaller, decentralized facilities that provide compute and storage in a location closer to where data is being generated and used, as compared to regional and cloud data centers.
-These facilities enable new applications by reducing latency and optimizing bandwidth.
+Edge data centers are small, decentralized facilities that offer computing and storage services closer to where data is generated and consumed.
+Unlike regional and cloud data centers, these facilities reduce latency and optimize bandwidth, facilitating the deployment of new applications.